christopher-cruzcosa/christopher-cruzcosa-dev-portfolio/README.md

 ## Description

-A website for my contact information, basic biography, and a portfolio of my web development projects.
+A website for my contact information, basic biography, resume, and a portfolio of my web development projects.

 ## Installation